Frequently Asked Questions

 The experience itself with the elves and Santa takes approximately 30-40 minutes.
 We ask people to arrive 5 minutes prior to their booking time but do our best for there to be no additional waiting time.

-What time should I arrive for my booking?
+What time should I arrive for my North Pole booking?

 We advise visitors arrive at Lotherton 40 minutes prior to their booking allowing themselves time to park and walk down to the Courtyard where Santa’s North Pole is situated behind.
 We ask everyone to be at the North Pole Box Office 5 minutes prior to their booked time.

-Why is it not suitable for children under 1 years of age?
+Why is the North Pole not suitable for children under 1 years of age?